Dahua vs Lorex CCTV Cameras: Which Security System Should You Choose?

 • Cons: Lacks advanced AI features, may not withstand extreme outdoor conditions as well as Dahua, and limited scalability for large or multi-site setups.

-Lorex is an excellent option for users who want a reliable, user-friendly system without breaking the bank.
-It’s particularly suitable for homeowners or small business owners who need a straightforward solution for indoor or mild outdoor monitoring.
+Lorex is an excellent option for users who want a reliable, user-friendly system without breaking the bank — particularly suitable for homeowners or small business owners who need a straightforward solution for indoor or mild outdoor monitoring.

 Which One Should You Choose?